Functions

 Swift

-• Projects a 2D point based on a 2D velocity.
+Projects a scalar value based on a scalar velocity.

 Declaration